EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

     - The file name must specify a valid path (either absolute or relative) from the folder where Mikado configure is launched to the file itself.
 - Label for the input file. **Mandatory**
     - Each label must be **unique** within the run.
-- Stradedness of the annotation file.
+- Strandedness of the annotation file.
 Boolean (either True or False, capitalization is ignored). **Mandatory**.
     - Reference files will be considered as stranded even if this value is set to False.
 - Score associated to the input file.
 Default 0. *Optional*.
 Floating numbers only.
     - The score will be used to determine tie winners during Mikado prepare in case of redundancy.
 It will also be applied to transcripts during the pick stage.